 While not directly related to facility, the Health and Safety Plan for students, employees, and guests complies with all municipal, county, state, and federal guidelines, including the proper filing of Clery Act statistics.
 Fire drills are conducted as required.
 Inspections from the fire marshal are complied with as they occur.
 First aid supplies are present with staff trained in both first aid and CPR by a licensed instructor.

-Availability of Plans:
+2.4.
+Availability of Plans

-This Physical Facilities Plan and Operations and Maintenance Plan are made available to employees, students, and the general public on AIE's website: https://aie.edu/studentinformation/documents-and-forms/
+This Health and Safety Plan is made available to employees, students, and the general public on AIE's website: https://aie.edu/studentinformation/documents-and-forms/